-where $k$ represents the momentum-smearing parameter, $U_{j}$ denotes a stout-smeared gauge link along a specified direction.
+where $k$ represents the momentum smearing parameter and $U_{j}$ denotes a stout-smeared gauge link along a specified direction.
 The above operation should be iterated by $n_{iter}=\mathcal{O}(2 \sigma ^2)$ times to achieve the desired smearing size $\sigma a$, which corresponds to $n_{iter}=50$ and $\sigma a=0.5$~fm in our calculation.
 This process shifts the smearing center to momentum $\mathcal{O}(k)$, thereby significantly improving the signal of high-momentum states.
-In our calculation we set $k$ equals to half of the nucleon momentum , which is the optimized choice to improve the signal according to previous experience.
-In addition, we applied one-step hypercubic(HYP)-smearing on the Wilson link of the current operator.
+In our calculation we set $k$ equal to half of the nucleon momentum, which is the optimized choice to improve the signal according to previous experience~\cite{Bali:2016lva}.
+In addition, we applied one-step hypercubic(HYP) smearing on the Wilson link of the current operator.